 “Uh, I don’t mind either way…”

-“The original line just reads better,” Amy said, a bit miffed her script was being over-scrutinized, “Ben and Riidya” has more flow to it than “Riidya and Ben.”
+“The original line just reads better,” Amy said, a bit miffed that her script was being over-scrutinized, “Ben and Riidya” has a better cadence to it than “Riidya and Ben.”

 Dart, slightly perturbed by all the bickering, hissed lightly through her spiracles and began to swing her tail a bit faster.
 Kristy gently stroked the Silkiure’s antennae to calm her down.

 “I wasn’t happy with that take anyway,” Dennis said.
-“I sounded a bit wooden, we haven’t filmed one of these videos in a while.
-I’m out of practice.”
+“I sounded a bit wooden.”

 Ida let out a long sigh through her nostrils.
 She took out her phone and scrolled through her social media feed while the Wyldcard team quibbled over the minutia of video.
 At this rate, it didn’t seem likely that they’d finish shooting today.